BusCaro: reinventing commuting in Pakistan

 This tsunami of messages convinced me that, while the Swvl adventure was over in Pakistan, the problem remained.
 That’s why I founded BusCaro, almost immediately after leaving Swvl.
 My idea was to copy-paste the Swvl model but implement saner unit economics and more sustainable growth tactics, for us to survive while traction built up.

 For example, BusCaro opted for a B2B2C model (employers subsidize their employees’ commute) rather than a B2C one.
 This reduces our customer acquisition costs (CAC), because we’re going after a couple of big fish rather than individuals.
-It is also logistically easier: since all users from a similar employer are going to the same place, route optimization smoothes out.
+It is also logistically easier: since all users from a similar employer are going to the same place, route optimization smooths out.

 You launched a seemingly failed business model, in a horrible fundraising environment, in an economically struggling market.
 How did you stitch up the initial traction and raise?